-"We have asked Caverion to be responsible for the solutions they believe are most cost-effective in operation, while we do not compromise on quality," says Falkeid.
+"We have asked Caverion to be responsible for the solutions they believe are most cost-effective inoperation without compromising on quality," says Falkeid.

-"The machines do their job and have completed the task with the 0.2% RH requirement.
-It's great," says Johannessen.
+Caverion's man, Johannessen, states that the dehumidifier solution has worked according to the conditions in prototype production: "The machines do their job and have completed the task with the 0.2% RH requirement.
+It's great," he says.

 That the solution works well is also documented through particle counts in all clean rooms.

-"We are well within the requirements of ISO 8 by a good margin, which was very satisfying to prove," Falkeid points out.
+"We are well within the requirements of ISO 8 by a good margin, which was very satisfying to prove," commnets Falkeid.

 Another alternative that is being considered is a CO2 heat pump.

-"Heat pump combined with the Cotes dehumidifier is a good solution.
-Instead of using electricity for heating, you can rather use the electricity for a CO2 heat pump and get both cooling and heat," Johannessen points out.
+"A heat pump combined with the Cotes dehumidifier is a good solution.
+Instead of using electricity for heating, you can use the electricity for a CO2 heat pump and get both cooling and heat," says Johannessen.

 "When we utilize both the hot and cold side of the heat pump, the power saving factor becomes very high, up to six to eight," estimates project manager Odd Olav Fosso from F-Tech, a trusted Cotes Partner in Norway for over 20 years.